kube-zen/zen-lock/docs/ARCHITECTURE.md

   Git → kubectl apply → ZenLock CRD (encrypted) → etcd

 Pod Creation:
-  kubectl apply Pod → API Server → Webhook → Decrypt → Ephemeral Secret → Pod
+  kubectl apply Pod → API Server → Injection Webhook → Decrypt → Ephemeral Kubernetes Secret → Pod
 ```

 ## Security Model

 ### Zero-Knowledge Principles

+**Zero-knowledge applies to the source-of-truth object; runtime delivery necessarily exposes plaintext to the workload and (via Kubernetes Secret) to any principal with Secret read access.**

-1. **At Rest (ZenLock CRD)**: Secrets stored as ciphertext in etcd.
+1. **At Rest (ZenLock CRD - Source-of-Truth)**: Secrets stored as ciphertext in etcd.
 The API server cannot read the encrypted data.
-2. **At Rest (Ephemeral Secrets)**: Decrypted secrets are stored as standard Kubernetes Secrets in etcd.
+2. **At Rest (Ephemeral Kubernetes Secret - Runtime Plaintext)**: Decrypted secrets are stored as standard Kubernetes Secrets in etcd.
 These are protected by:
    - Encryption at rest (if configured for etcd)
    - RBAC controls
    - OwnerReference-based automatic cleanup